kurtosis-tech/kurtosis/docs/docs/get-started/home.md

 <details><summary><b>Result</b></summary>

-**Note:** The experience on remote k8s is the same as local docker.
+**Note:** The experience on remote k8s is the same as local Docker.

 *CLI Output*